neoyoungies/demo-Test/Readme.md

 # Demo
-This is domo file for testing or trying git for the first time
+This is domo file for testing or trying git for the first time.